tve/sensorgnome-build/SOFTWARE.md

 =================================

-The initial installation consists of flashing an SDcard with a Sensorgnome release image, editing some configuration files, booting the rPi, connecting to it, and verifying the correct operation.
+The initial installation consists of flashing an SDcard with a Sensorgnome release image, booting the rPi, connecting to it, configuring it via the web UI, and verifying the correct operation.

 Flashing the SDcard